-Due to the global coronavirus pandemic many families will face bereavement, often under very difficult circumstances.
-Families may also be cut off from members of their usual support network making them unable to grieve in the usual way.
+Unfortunately, families have faced bereavement over the course of the pandemic, often under very difficult circumstances.
+Families may have been cut off from members of their usual support network, making them unable to grieve in the usual way.
 As a result, we have collated some resources to support families who have to face grief and bereavement in these challenging times.